KirillShaman/escalate_gspread/README.md

 but more advanced, and this **python flask** app uses both **SQLite** and **Google spreadsheets** for data storage.

-> This app requires you to login with your **Gmail address/password**, which are securely used via https/ssl during your session.
+> This app requires you to login with your **Gmail address/password**, which are securely used via https/ssl during your session to interact with your spreadsheets.
 Your Gmail address/password are **never stored to disk**, so you can share/distribute this app without worrying about your credentials being exposed.

 > Escalate was designed for use with [Levinux](https://github.com/miklevin/levinux "Levinux") or [Tiny Core](http://distro.ibiblio.org/tinycorelinux/ "Tiny Core"), but may be used on any